markshust/falcon/packages/falcon-client/README.md

 ## API contract

-Application needs to have three files `index.js`, `falcon-client.config.js` and `razzle.config.js`.
+Application needs to have the following three files `index.js`, `falcon-client.config.js` and `razzle.config.js`.
 Each of them should be placed in application root directory.

 ### `index.js`